Xonshiz/comic-dl/ReadMe.md

 This should be enough, but it'll be great if you can add more ;)

 # Notes
 * Readcomiconline.li has been a pain to work with and it might block you out a lot.
 Now you can use `--cookie` parameter to pass a working cookie.
 You can retrieve the cookie by checking network tab for `Cookie` value in request headers or by using an external browser plugin.
+Read more about this on [#299](https://github.com/Xonshiz/comic-dl/issues/299).

 * comic.naver.com has korean characters and some OS won't handle those characters.
 So, instead of naming the file folder with the series name in korean, the script will download and name the folder with the comic's ID instead.